TEvans-Developer/WebStrike---CTF/README.md

 <br> - Store file handling to ensure stored upload files are outside the web root directory in a secure and restrictd directory with strict permissions.
 <br> - Implement passwords and encyrpt senstive information so it is not easily accessible.
 <br> - Implement least access privileges to better secure and limit those that have access to sensitive files such as passwords.
-<br> - Implement better secure based coding practices for DEV ops.
+<br> - Implement better coding practices for DEV ops.
 <br> - Implement regular security testing and audits for servers and directories.
 <br> - Implement Firewall configerations to block outbound traffic and automate it to give alerts to a SIEM tools such as SPLUNK or ELK if an event like this occurs.
 <br> - Deny service to the IP address and machine with the information obtained from our Forensics analysis.